wp-plugins/thin-out-revisions/readme.txt

 From WordPress 3.6, proper posts have a copy revision of the current post.
 Without a copy revision, updating a post results in loss of current content.
 So when TOR find a post without copy revision, it will warn you to create a copy.

+= I pressed the 'Remove NOW' button.
+But it seemed it's not working. =

+This plugin is using [wp_cron](http://codex.wordpress.org/Function_Reference/wp_cron) even if you press the 'Remove NOW' button.
+When you press it, the plugin just schedule a task to delete revisions as an immediate wp_cron task.
+And it will take a while until the task is completed.

+So please wait a while after you press the button.

 = Where is revision.php? =
 You can go to revision.php by choosing a revision on 'Edit Post' or 'Edit Page' screen.